enesekerr/enesekerr/README.md

 ### Hi there,I'm Enes👋

-## Student at Bulent Ecevit University - Computer Engineering
+## Backend Developer - Computer Engineer

-I'm studying computer engineering at Bulent Ecevit University.I have interest in new technologies and software programming.
-My purpose is to improve myself in the IT sector.
+I'm a Computer Engineering graduate experienced in Java, Spring Boot, React, and modern web/mobile application development.
+I'm passionate about new technologies and software development, and I’m eager to continuously improve myself and contribute to impactful backend projects in the IT industry.

 ####  contact me via the links in my profile